-WPScans can now detect three different backdoored WordPress plugins.
+WPScans can now detect at least three different backdoored WordPress plugins.
 The plugins are: Duplicate Page and Post 2.1.0-2.1.1 No Follow All External Links 2.1.0-2.3.0 WP No External Links 4.2.1-4.3 We recommend that you run the free scan available at www.wpscans.com

 Nmap is one our favorite tool when it comes to security testing (except for WPScans.com).
 Nmap was created in 1997 by Gordon Lyon aka Fyodor.
 The current version 7.60 contains about 580 different NSE-scripts (Nmap Scripting Engine) used for different security checks or information gathering and about six of them are related to WordPress.
 Our first test is to just use the default options in nmap and see which ports that are open: Btw, we are using the amazing penetration testing Kali Linux distro.
 The above screenshot shows that there is a webserver, ssh server and MySQL listening on the network.
 Exposing MySQL to the network is not really safe, it’s not the target this time.
 The following Nmap NSE scripts are directly related to WordPress:[…]